 Big Brother Segun and Little Brother Mason were matched two years ago in Hillsboro.
 In this short time, they have been through a lifetime of shared experiences and struggles that have bonded them together forever.
 Sharing a meal is always one of the suggested activities to start a mentoring relationship.
 Segun took this a step further and helped Mason embrace his Hawaiian culture.
 He introduced Mason to fellow Hawaiian’s, shared traditional foods, took him to his first play and helped him when he struggled with racist behaviors by others.
 Even though Mason loves playing basketball, Segun is not capable of playing, so instead they bonded as fans watching games.
 Segun and Mason have also both lost close family members.
 Dealing with trauma and grief was initially hard for them, but it has now brought them together.
 Spending time together as friends has also helped Mason overcome his struggles in school and reflect on being a better person from decisions he has made in his young life.
 Segun says that “Mason can tell me anything, he knows I won’t judge him, and we’ll focus on simply him being the best Mason and I’ll still try to be the best me.
 It’s a perfect match.”

-Big Sister Krystal Anderson and Little Sister Elisa
+Meet Big & Little Sister of the Year, Big Sister Krystal Anderson and Little Sister Elisa!

 This Friendship Jumped Off to a Great Start on Leap Day: